Trigger Control for AR-15 Action Shooting - Jerry Miculek Practical Rifle

 Frequently Asked Questions

-No, maintain contact with the trigger face after the shot and during reset.
-Lifting your finger introduces unnecessary movement, which degrades accuracy, especially during rapid fire sequences.
+Maintaining contact with the trigger after the break allows you to feel the trigger reset.
+Lifting your finger unnecessarily adds motion and can lead to 'running at the trigger,' which degrades accuracy, particularly during rapid fire sequences.

 Related News